 Sugino rightfully has a cult following in Japan (and – ahem – in Toronto).
 His desserts are incredibly artistic and his flavour combinations are exquisite.
 Sugino only uses enough sugar in his creations to accentuate his delicate flavour combinations.
 Even dark chocolate proves to be light in his recipes.
 Consume more content

 I was wondering a few days ago what flavours went well with raspberries besides the classic vanilla and rose.
 I eventually had this idea that chives would pair well with raspberries.
 Yup.
 Chives – relatives of the onion.
 So, I tried to find a recipe online that used chives with raspberries and found none.
 At that point I questioned whether or not chives were a good choice.
 Online research made it seem as though chives would complement raspberries as well as Worcestershire sauce would (you know, the sauce that no one knows how to spell).
-I decided against using chives with raspberries since it would be too risky.
-I did it anyway though just to see what would happen (and to entertain you).
+At first, I decided against using chives with raspberries since it would be too risky.
+But, eventually, I did it anyway just to see what would happen (and to entertain you).

 Consume more content